bllaude/breylaude.github.io/src/posts/why-i-left-social-media.md

 Point is - each of these platforms promised the same thing: a better, healthier digital space.
 And unfortunately, each one failed in the same way.

 Because it turns out the problem wasn’t the app.
 The problem was the concept itself — social media as a system, as I call it (SMaS).
 The frictionless connection, engineered full-scale, monetized through attention, powered by surveillance.
 Basically a place where everything is seen, but almost nothing is understood, sadly.
 The more you use it, the worse you feel.
-At least to me, I have huge opinion about this,
+At least to me.

 ### You're Not the User, You're the Product
 Every social media platform sells itself as a community.
 But it's more likely a casino.
 You go in thinking you’re there to connect with people.
 But the longer you stay, the more you realize it's the house that always wins — and you’re not holding the cards.